mathun3003/PySNA/docs/docs/user-guide/overview/TwitterAPI.md

 tweet_info(tweet_id: str | int, attributes: List[LITERALS_TWEET_INFO] | str, return_timestamp: bool = False)
 ```

+Receive requested Tweet information from Tweet Object.

+For one attribute, only the corresponding value is returned.
+For multiple attributes, a dictionary with the key-value pairs of the requested attributes is returned.

 Args:

 - ```tweet_id``` (str | int): Tweet ID either in string or integer representation.